criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/PageOfBalanceHistoryChangeDataCaptureV1.md

 # PageOfBalanceHistoryChangeDataCaptureV1

-A wrapper class to return a single page of items with metadata.
+A wrapper class to return a single page of items with metadata for offset and limit based paging.

 ## Properties